Peperworx/curium/docs/source/src/about/README.md

 ## The Tutorial

-As I said, this language will use Documentation Driven Devlopment, as (in my opinion) the best way to plan is to have a thorough understanding of how it the end result will work.
+As I said, Curium will use Documentation Driven Devlopment, as (in my opinion) the best way to plan is to have a thorough understanding of how it the end result will work.
 This will be accomplished by means of a tutorial.
 As I said above, each step of a tutorial will be a minor version, and each section a major version.
 Patch versions are for security and bug fixes only.
 You can start the tutorial by going [here](tutorial/).